 The knowledge that TXA reduces blood loss in surgery and reduces mortality in traumatic bleeding raises the possibility that it might also be effective for GI bleeding.
-A systematic review of TXA in upper GI bleeding identified seven trials.20 Although there was a statistically significant reduction in the risk of death (RR=0.61, 95% CI 0.42 to 0.89) and surgical intervention (RR=0.62, 95% CI 0.35 to 1.09) in patients receiving TXA, the quality of the trials was poor and the estimates are imprecise.
+A systematic review of TXA in upper GI bleeding identified seven trials.
+Although there was a statistically significant reduction in the risk of death (RR=0.61, 95% CI 0.42 to 0.89) and surgical intervention (RR=0.62, 95% CI 0.35 to 1.09) in patients receiving TXA, the quality of the trials was poor and the estimates are imprecise.
 Only one trial used adequate allocation concealment.
 All but one were conducted before the widespread use of therapeutic endoscopy and proton pump inhibitors.
 Furthermore, the trials are too small to assess the effect of TXA on thromboembolic events.
 For these reasons, the effectiveness and safety of TXA for GI bleeding is uncertain and it is not routinely used for treatment.
-In a UK audit in 2007, fewer than 1% of patients with upper GI bleeding (the 2010 International consensus recommendation on the management of patients with non-variceal upper GI bleeding21 and the 2011 Asia-Pacific Working Group consensus on non-variceal upper GI bleeding22, nor in the 2012 UK National Institute for Health and Clinical Excellence (NICE) guidelines for acute upper GI bleeding.23
+In a UK audit in 2007, fewer than 1% of patients with upper GI bleeding were given TXA.
+TXA is not referred to in two recent international consensus documents on the management of GI bleeding (the 2010 International consensus recommendation on the management of patients with non-variceal upper GI bleeding and the 2011 Asia-Pacific Working Group consensus on non-variceal upper GI bleeding, nor in the 2012 UK National Institute for Health and Clinical Excellence (NICE) guidelines for acute upper GI bleeding.